mangpo/greenthumb/README.md

 output/0/driver-7  << the best program is found by driver-<id> (7 in this case).
 ```

-Hit Ctrl-C to end the process early or wait until time is up.
+Press Ctrl-C to end the process early or wait until time is up.
 At the end, the search driver will print out the optimized program.
 Below is the output program when optimizing p14_floor_avg_o0.s.

 ```
 OUTPUT